Nicaraguan police arrest bishop, other priests in raid

 Edwin Román, a Nicaraguan parish priest exiled in the United States said via Twitter: “MY GOD!
 How outrageous, they have taken Monsignor Rolando Álvarez, with the priests who were with him.”

-Police said Aug.
-5, that the investigation would also target a number of people who won’t be allowed to leave their homes during the probe.
+At the time, a priest in Alvarez’s diocese had been wounded in the arm by shrapnel while trying to separate protesters and police in Matagalpa.

+He has kept up such calls for democracy for the past four years, infuriating Ortega and Murillo.

-The arrests are the culmination of weeks of heightened tensions between the church and the government of President Daniel Ortega.
+Friday’s arrests follow weeks of heightened tensions between the church and the government.

+Ortega has had a complicated relationship with Nicaragua’s predominant religion and its leaders for more than four decades.
+The former Marxist guerrilla infuriated the Vatican in the 1980s, but gradually forged an alliance with the church as he moved to regain the presidency in 2007 after a long period out of power.
+Now he appears to once again see political benefit in direct confrontation.

+Ortega initially invited the church to mediate talks with protesters in 2018, but has since taken a more aggressive position.

 The Aug.
 5 announcement that Álvarez was under investigation came just hours after the first lady and Vice President Rosario Murillo criticized “sins against spirituality” and “the exhibition of hate” in an apparent reference to Álvarez.